wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

    that are not part of the snapshot.
 This can be done lazily only on occasions when the I/O resource is actually used by the application.
 The OS can use a table to track the reconnection status of I/O handlers.

+4. Classical fork() cannot handle multi-threaded language runtimes.
+This can be achieved by dumping thread states first and then canceling the threads, before fork() is called.
+Threads are restarted using the dumped states after fork().

 <!--
 **Comments:**